alexlawrence/declarative/README.md

 ```

 There are three important values when describing custom user interface elements:
-the DOM elementitself, the custom type and its options.
+the DOM element itself, the custom type and its options.
 In the above example we have one span element which uses the custom type "counter" and contains an "target" option
-with the value of an CSS selector.
+with the value of a CSS selector.
 Note the value of the "data-counter" attribute.
 The syntax used by declarative is inspired by knockout.js.
 It accepts a comma separated list of key-value pairs where string values must be surrounded by single quotes.
 If no options should be passed the value can be omitted.